 Real tennis courts still exist in Oxford, Cambridge, Hampton Court Palace and Falkland Palace.
 Unfortunately, many of the courts in France were destroyed over time.

 Nevertheless, tennis that we know and love today was developed in late 19th century, when Major Harry Gem, and his friend Augurio Perera, a Spanish merchant mixed elements of different games like rackets, Spanish pelota ball and croquet field.
 The two later founded the first world´s tennis club, the Leamington Tennis Club.

 Main goal of the match is to send the ball over the net in a way that the opposite player cannot return it before it touches the ground for the second time.
 The players or teams start the match opposite sides of the net.
 While the first player or team is the server, and the opposing side is the receiver.
 The server starts serving behind his baseline and the receiver may start anywhere they want on their side of the net.
 The ball should go over the net into the diagonally opposite service box.
 The scoring system includes game, set and match.
 Match consists of several sets, usually 3 or 5, sets can be won with either 6 games or 2 games more than the opponent.
 Game points are counted with love, fifteen, thirty and forty.

-Tennis is one of the most popular sports today, and it is played in singles, in both male and female category and doubles, for male, female and mixed pairs.
+Tennis is one of the most popular sports today – the steady rise in online tennis betting market proves it, and it is played in singles, in both male and female category and doubles, for male, female and mixed pairs.
 It can be played on different types of court, such are clay, grass and various acrylic terrains.